 Brock Benefiel

-Content Partnerships Lead
+Content Partnerships Manager

 Brock Benefiel is the Content Partnerships Lead at Rewiring America.
 He is the co-host of The Climate Pod, a leading climate change podcast.
 He joins Rewiring America from Octopus Energy, a global renewable energy supplier, where he served as Digital Marketing Executive for the United States.
 Prior to that, he served as Director of Marketing for renewable energy supplier Hero Power, Audience Development Manager for Angi, and advised a number of startups and multinational technology companies.
 Brock is a graduate of Butler University, where he earned a degree in journalism, and an alumni of the Orr Entrepreneurial Fellowship in Indianapolis.